 Okay, that’s it for the Climbing Hydrangeas.
 Now onto Clematis…one of my all time favorite plants!

 There are Clematis varieties in all kinds of colors and it is generally a very well behaved vine.

-The one caveat: If you want low maintenance plants, stay away from the Autumn Clematis which is quite invasive.
+One caveat: If you want low maintenance plants, stay away from Autumn Clematis which can be quite invasive.